 Our Strength, Fortress, and Refuge

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Jeremiah 16.
-In our text today we see a prophesy and Jeremiah approaching God in prayer with 3 descriptive names: Strength, Fortress, and Refuge.
+Today, we continue in the Book of Jeremiah with chapter 16.
+Today's text shows a prophecy and Jeremiah approaching God in prayer with three descriptive names: Strength, Fortress, and Refuge.
 Each name gives a view of how Jeremiah experienced God's presence.
-In making application we see that we can let God be out strength when we are weak, your fortress when your enemies come against you, and your refuge when you need to retreat from the pressures of life.
+In making application, we see that we can let God be our strength when we are weak, your fortress when our enemies come against us, and your refuge when we need to retreat from the pressures of life.
 How about you?
 Do you look to the Lord for your daily needs?
-Let us learn from our text today and the Prayer of Jeremiah to look to the Lord and Pray to Him in our time of need as He is our Strength, Fortress, and Refuge.
+Let us learn from our text today and the Prayer of Jeremiah to look to the Lord and Pray to Him in our time of need, as He is our Strength, Fortress, and Refuge.

 .